CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 All output files (paired and singleton fastq compressed files and quality reports) are saved in the `$BDIR/cleanseqs` directory.

-At this point, the reads identifiers is translated from the ilumina ID to the sample ID (see [data summary section](#data-summary)).
+At this point, the reads identifiers are translated from the illumina ID to the sample ID (see [data summary section](#data-summary)).

 **READS CLEANING PARAMETERS**